-- 19. The success of the MÖTLEY CRÜE brand has resulted in its significant counterfeiting.
-Defendants conduct their illegal operations through fully interactive commercial websites hosted on various e-commerce sites, such as, but not limited to, eBay, Inc. ("eBay"), ContextLogic, Inc. ("WISH"), Alipay US, Inc. and its related companies and affiliates ("Alipay") and Amazon Payments, Inc. ("Amazon"), etc. Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit products that violate Plaintiff's intellectual property rights ("Counterfeit Products") to consumers within the United States, including the State of Illinois. - 20.
-The Defendant Internet Stores intentionally conceal their identities and the full scope of their counterfeiting operations in an effort to deter Plaintiff from learning Defendants' true identities and the exact interworking of Defendants' illegal counterfeiting operations.
-Through their operation of the infringing online stores, Defendants are directly and personally contributing to, inducing and engaging in the sale of Counterfeit Products as alleged, oftentimes as partners, co-conspirators and/or suppliers.
-Upon information and belief, Defendants are an interrelated group of counterfeiters working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Counterfeit Products.
+- 19. The success of the FRISBEE brand has resulted in its significant counterfeiting.
+Defendants conduct their illegal operations through fully interactive commercial websites hosted on various e-commerce sites.
+Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit products that violate WHAM-O's intellectual property rights ("counterfeit products") to consumers within the United States, including the State of Illinois. - 20.
+The Defendant Internet Stores intentionally conceal their identities and the full scope of their counterfeiting operations in an effort to deter WHAM-O from learning Defendants' true identities and the exact interworking of Defendants' illegal counterfeiting operations.
+Through their operation of the Defendant Internet Stores, Defendants are directly and personally contributing to, inducing, and engaging in the sale of counterfeit products as alleged, often times as partners, co-conspirators, and/or suppliers.
+Upon information and belief, Defendants are an interrelated group of counterfeiters working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell counterfeit products.

-- 21. Upon information and belief, at all times relevant hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of the MÖTLEY CRÜE Trademarks, including its exclusive right to use and license such intellectual property and the goodwill associated therewith. - 22.
-Defendants often go to great lengths to conceal their identities by often using multiple fictitious names and addresses to register and operate their massive network of online stores.
+- 21. Upon information and belief, at all times relevant hereto, the Defendants in this action have had full knowledge of WHAM-O's ownership of the FRISBEE Trademarks, including the exclusive right to use and license such intellectual property and the goodwill associated therewith. - 22.
+Defendants often go to great lengths to conceal their identities by often using multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
 Other Defendant Internet Stores often use privacy services that conceal the owners' identity and contact information.
 Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms using the identities listed in Schedule A to the Complaint, as well as other unknown fictitious names and addresses.
 Such Defendant Internet Store registration patterns are one of many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their massive counterfeiting operation, and to avoid being shut down. - 23.
-The counterfeit MÖTLEY CRÜE products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit MÖTLEY CRÜE products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
-The Defendant Internet Stores also include other notable common features, including use of the same store name registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, metadata, illegitimate SEO tactics, HTML user-defined variables, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.
+The counterfeit FRISBEE Products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit FRISBEE Products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
+The Defendant Internet Stores also include other notable common features, including use of the same store name registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.